beyond-all-reason/tachyon/docs/schema/autohost.md

 ## AddPlayer

-Request to kill a battle.
+Request to add a new player to the battle.

 - Endpoint Type: **Event**
 - Source: **Server**